Wordius/zola-wordius/content/journal/2024-07-28-retired/index.md

 That’s why the introduction of the mobile phone proved such a winner for me, despite my inner self telling me I didn’t want one.
 Secretly, I loved gadgets.
 Oh, and [watches](/tags/wristcheck).

 I got to thinking about this only a few years ago.
 I’ve been in ‘early retirement’ since 1 September 2002, when I was 37.
 Yes, I worked late, because I chose to.
 I worked long hours, because I chose to.
 I worked weekends, because I chose to.
 I worked all this time, because I was young enough to cope with it.
 But, get this, the client I worked for only produced that work for four months of the year, from September up to Christmas.
 Until the next September rolled around.
-And that went on for ten years before, I had had enough and other work came along.
+And that went on for ten years, until I had had enough and other work came along.

 At first, I earned a lot and we spent it.
 Fuck, did we spend it.
 Before I kick myself into oblivion for not saving more at the time, think about it.
 I was in early retirement, the good times had already started for me at that ‘young’ age.
 And the good times rolled on for another 10 years or so.